Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/C/24_Hygrothermograph_DHT11.rst

     Parameter 2: select the type of sensor, DHT11 or DHT12.

     **getTempAndHumidity():** Obtain temperature and humidity data.
-The received data must be stored in the ‘TempAndHumidity' class.
+The received data must be stored in the 'TempAndHumidity' class.

     **getStatus():** To judge whether the obtained data format is normal, the return value of 0 means the data is normal, and the return value of non-0 means the data is abnormal or the data fails to be obtained.

-Project Hygrothermograph
+Project 24.2 Hygrothermograph
 **************************************

 In this project, we use L2C-LCD1602 to display data collected by DHT11.